berttejeda/ansible-taskrunner/README.md

 If you're launching the `tasks` command from a Windows host, this tool will automatically execute in _Bastion Mode_

 Under Bastion Mode, the `tasks` command will:
-- Execute the `ansible-playbook` subprocess via a _bastion host_, i.e. a remote machine that has `ansible` installed
+- Execute the `ansible-playbook` subprocess via a _bastion host_, i.e. a remote machine that _should have_ `ansible` installed
 - This is done via ssh using the [paramiko](http://www.paramiko.org/) module

-As you would expect, running in Bastion Mode requires a configuration file containing the ssh connection settings.
+Running in Bastion Mode requires a configuration file containing the ssh connection settings.

 To initialize this configuration file, you can simply run `tasks init`.